#2025 APPLICATIONS ARE CLOSED.

-At the 2023 Queensland Music Awards, Platonic Sex was awarded the coveted prize.
-Other previous recipients include Hope D, Sahara Beck and Leanne Tennant.
+At the 2024 Queensland Music Awards, Jo Davie was awarded the coveted prize.
+Other previous recipients include Platonic Sex, Hope D, Sahara Beck and Leanne Tennant.

 The Carol Lloyd Award is proudly supported by the Queensland Government through Arts Queensland.